rkish3721/Eng3/README.md

 ### Part Link
 https://cvilleschools.onshape.com/documents/69e70aa0a05808b93bc8d363/w/6d7500582fddb9694f9349f7/e/ce5ba92f50a2fd8a4335a155
 ### Reflection
-This part was a little easier than the previous one.
-For other students i would say to just double check each aspect before moving on because i didn't and had to back track a lot.
-I learned how to make a part more efficiently especially when its symetrical.
+I had fun with this project and it was pretty simple.
+I thought it was easier than the previous assignment.
+For other students i would say to use the mirror tool to make it faster.
+I learned how to create parts more efficiently in this project.

 ## Onshape Certification Part 3